folkzb/magalu/mgc/cli/RUNNING.md

 ```

 A browser will open, redirecting the user to id.magalu.com.
 After completing authentication,
-the token will be saved to `$HOME/.config/mgc/<CURRENT_PROFILE>/auth.yaml` and reused by the CLI in further actions:
+the token will be saved to `$HOME/.config/mgc/<CURRENT_PROFILE>/auth.yaml` and reused by the CLI in further actions.

+> **NOTE:**
+> Upon logging in, your primary Tenant will be automatically selected.
+If you have multiple Tenants linked to your account, you can choose and switch between them as needed:

+> ```shell
+> ./mgc auth tenant list # to list all avaiable tenants for current login
+> ./mgc auth tenant select <id> # to set active Tenant to be used for all subsequencial requests
+> ```

 To ensure it is working, perform a CLI command that requires authentication: